UKCloud/documentation/articles/openshift/oshift-netpol.md

 spec:
 ```

-Inside the spec field we'll pass in the rules that will determine what our NetworkPolicy object does.
-The first thing you need to consider is the pods you want to target, this is done using the podSelector field.
+Inside the spec key we'll pass in the rules that will determine what our NetworkPolicy object does.
+The first thing you need to consider is the pods you want to target, this is done using the podSelector key.
 You can use this to match all pods in a project or alternatively to match all pods with a certain label.
 If you leave this field blank it will match all pods.
 If you want to match pods with the label 'role=webserver'
 it would look like: